fbpx

 Last Updated:

-Watermarks are very useful to protect your files against unauthorized use and increase brand recognition, among other benefits.
-You can make a watermark in Photoshop easily, including creating a custom action that allows you to watermark your photos with a click.
+Watermarks are very useful for protecting your files against unauthorized use and increasing brand recognition, among other benefits.
+You can easily make a watermark in Photoshop, including creating a custom action that allows you to watermark your photos with a click.

 Here are three ways to create a watermark in Photoshop.